 Regular tracks include, for example:

-- A guest country: Poland was the 2018 choice, represented through such events as an exhibition of The ABCs of Polish Design
+- A guest country: Finland was the last choice, represented through such events as the Wild at Heart exhibition of contemporary Finnish design

 - The Path of Passion: a track that brings together design and industry

 The main location changes each year: the 2019 HQ, for example, was the Althan quarter, specifically the building above Franz Josephs Bahnhof railway station, site of an ambitious and ongoing urban development project.
 But events take place throughout the city, with dozens of programme partners contributing with everything from major exhibitions to one-off talks.

 Since the previous Design Week only just finished, I don’t have any information on what’s happening in a year’s time.
 But to give you a flavour of what to expect, here some highlights from the 2019 event.
 With so many to choose from, I can only offer a few instances where my curious eye alighted on some particularly intriguing themes:

 - A channel of events around game design.
 For example:

 - You could go inside the Game and Graphics Laboratory to watch designers working live on their creations